 These will be supported by Practice Education within the placement and also by ongoing supervision from experienced HCPC Registered Arts Therapists/Psychotherapists, clinical seminars and personal therapy.
 To maximise student clinical and multi-disciplinary team experience and potential for employment, placements will be with approved agencies across statutory and voluntary settings and with clients across the lifespan.

 Successful completion of an HCPC approved programme provides eligibility to apply for HCPC registration.
 It is a legal requirement that anyone who wishes to practise using a title protected by the Health & Care Professions Council Order 2001 (e.g. "Art Therapist" or "Art Psychotherapist") is on the HCPC register.
 Therefore, HCPC Registration permits practice of Art Therapy / Art Psychotherapy in the UK and use of the legally protected titles: “Art Therapist” or “Art Psychotherapist”.

-MSc Art Therapy is delivered in part-time and full-time mode, with part time study over 3 years and full-time over 2 years.
+MSc Art Psychotherapy is delivered in part-time mode over 2 years.
 The course is based in Belfast School of Art, Belfast campus.

 Attendance must be in compliance with the University’s attendance policies.

 The content for each course is summarised on the relevant course page, along with an overview of the modules that make up the course.